casten/SendKeys/README.md

 ###Testing
 * Tested with Python 2.7.3 but other versions may work as well
-* Tested with Google Glass, but others devices should work as well.
+* Tested with stock Google Glass, SGH-i747 with 4.1 and CM 10.2.
 * Tested on Ubuntu 12.04.
 Windows and OSX compatibility unknown.